Toyota Supra: 1983

 In 1983, for the 1984 model year, the changes were significant.
 Power output was increased on the 5-speed models to 160 hp and 163 lbft of torque.
 The increase was achieved by a mixture of a redesigned intake manifold with D-shaped intake runners and an increase in compression ratio to: 9.2:1.
 Another notable change in the 5-speed models was the switch to a 4.30:1 gear ratio in the rear differential.
 All automatic models retained the previous years power statistics, but the rear gear ratio was changed to 4.10:1.

 The most notable exterior changes included the switch to wraparound front turn signals, the option of either a rear wing spoiler mounted high up on the rear hatch, or rear window and quarter window louvers.
 Also, the tail-lights were redesigned and the hatch received a billboard "Supra" sticker instead of the smaller sticker, which was previously positioned on the right.
 The rear hatch and bumper was changed and received the same colour as the rest of the car (instead of the black of previous years).
 The door handles were also switched, opening by pulling up instead of sideways.
 Two-tone paint schemes also became available on both the P-type and L-type models.

 Some interior controls such as the steering wheel, cruise control, and door lock switch were redesigned.
 Toyota included a 130 mi/h speedometer in North American models instead of the traditional 85 mph (140 km/h) speedometer and the automatic climate control display was also changed.
-The previous year's cassette and equalizer stereo option was now made a standard feature.
+The previous year's optional cassette and equalizer stereo was made a standard feature.